ocaml/ocaml.org/data/tutorials/gs_01_a_first_hour_with_ocaml.md

 - : bool = false
 ```

-Notice that OCaml infers the type `int -> bool` for this function, which means that `square_is_even` is a function that takes one Integer value (`int`) as an argument and returns a Boolean value (`bool`).
+Notice that OCaml infers the type `int -> bool` for this function,
+which means that `square_is_even` is a function that takes
+one Integer value (`int`) as an argument and returns a Boolean value (`bool`).

-Like in C and JavaScript, the Boolean operator *and* is denoted with `&&` and *or* with `||`.
+The Boolean operator *and* is denoted with `&&` and *or* is denoted with `||`.

-A function may take multiple
+A function may take multiple arguments which are separated by spaces.
-arguments.
-Unlike imperative languages, they're written without parentheses
-or commas.
-Instead, they are separated by spaces.
-We shall explain why later.
+This is the case both in the function declaration and in any expression
+that applies a function to some arguments.

 ```ocaml
 # let ordered a b c =